0707-aayu/PatternAnalysis-2025/recognition/HipMRI_VQVAE_s4831001/README.md

 All parameters are sourced from the configuration dictionary parsed from `config.yaml`.
 Model parameters are grouped under `model_parameters`, while the rest control training, data loading, and prediction.

 #### Model Architecture Parameters (VQ-VAE)

+These parameters define the structure of the VQ-VAE in `modules.py` and are specified under `model_parameters`.

 | Parameter        | Description                                                  |
 |------------------|--------------------------------------------------------------|